-DTC uses individual contact, incentives and sanctions to encourage participant progress and performance.
-Through DTC Services, participants engage in addictions treatment and case management to actively address issues related to drug motivated criminal behaviour.
+DTC, implemented in 2019, combines judicial supervision with treatment, individual case management, drug testing, incentives and sanctions to encourage participant progress in the 12 - 18 month program.
+DTC Services provides addictions treatment, intensive case management and community supports to actively address issues related to drug motivated criminal behaviour.
 Sentencing, at the discretion of the DTC Judge, reflects the progress and participation of each individual in addressing their addictions and criminal behaviour.